A New Category of Software

 Our mission is to change all of that.

-We are reinventing the way businesses lease by building a new category of enterprise software called Enterprise Lease Accounting.
+We are reinventing the way businesses lease by building a new category of enterprise software called Lease Lifecycle Automation.
 We believe that some day every company will have a software application to manage their lease portfolio just like every company has a CRM to manage their sales pipeline and a T&E application to manage travel expenses.
-Enterprise lease accounting software is one of the fastest growing categories of financial applications with experts forecasting that it will exceed $1 billion by the year 2022.
+Lease Lifecycle Automation software is one of the fastest growing categories of financial applications with experts forecasting that it will exceed $1 billion by the year 2022.

 Reimagining Business Processes